Vermont Landscape Painting

 Some Numbers

-Years married to a writer, sour-dough baker, bicycle enthusiast, champion of all things humanities
+Years married to a writer, bicycle enthusiast, lifelong student of the Spanish language and champion of all things humanities.

 179